fhiso/legacy-format/data-model.md

 ### PLAC   {#PLAC}

-A jurisdictional name to identify the place or location of an event.
+Place: a jurisdictional name to identify the place or location of an event.

 Places are often represented by a **place hierarchy**.
 This is a comma-separated list of place names, each subsumed by the place to its right.